BPS Opportunity Index

 - For a detailed overview of the Opportunity Index, please click here.

-- To review a list of all schools’ Opportunity Index scores, please click here.
+- Find a list of all the schools’ Opportunity Index scores for FY23-24.

 How is the Opportunity Index being applied?